-Campbelltown is full of historical charm and fun things to do for the outdoorsy types but a beach isn’t something you’d expect to find in the southwestern suburb of Sydney.
-Thanks to Campbelltown’s Billabong Parklands Project though, things are about to change in a big way.
-The water recreation attraction, which has been in the works for the last three years is set to open soon complete with a stream, swimming lagoon and a zero-depth play area.
-Plus expect sprawling event spaces, lush lawn areas and much more in this game-changing project.
+Campbelltown is full of historical charm and fun things to do for the outdoorsy but a beach isn’t something you’d expect to find in the southwestern suburb of Sydney.
+But thanks to Campbelltown’s Billabong Parklands Project, things are about to change in a big way.
+The long-awaited water recreation attraction, which has been in the works for the last three years is set to open soon complete with a stream, swimming lagoon and a zero-depth play area.
+Plus expect sprawling picnic areas, winding pathways, lush lawn areas and much more in this game-changing project.
+The facility is expected to be completed soon with a Grand Opening event planned on Saturday, June 8.
+The opening weekend celebrations will include a host of family-friendly activities, food trucks and more from June 8 to June 10.
+Following this, tickets to the parklands can be booked online.

 Campbelltown’s Billabong Parklands Project

-The 4-hectare site will transform Campbelltown into a vibrant, thriving part of Sydney and the ideal spot if you’re looking for a new way to cool down on a hot day.
+The 4-hectare site will transform Campbelltown into a vibrant, thriving part of Sydney and the place to be if you’re looking to cool down on a hot day.
 Located at the corner of The Parkway and Moore-Oxley Bypass, the space has been designed for all age groups to enjoy and includes a number of amenities including picnic spots and interactive water play areas.
 The design draws inspiration from the nearby Dharawal National Park and Georges River and will include the following elements:

 - A series of rock pools with streams channeling the nearby Dharawal National Park’s waterfalls and rock pools

-- Zero-depth water play area with a number of interactive water elements and activities for kids
+- A zero-depth water play area with interactive water elements and activities for kids

-The multi-million endeavour is set to be completed by September this year, keep an eye on their website for updates.
+The multi-million dollar endeavour is finally set to swing open its doors this June, keep an eye on their website for updates.